 A narrow, vertical lobby houses the building’s public circulation, rising along the northern edge of the site to connect the courtroom levels.
 For security reasons, judges’ circulation is maintained entirely apart from public circulation, through private elevators and stairways, so that visitors and judges can safely interact only within the courtrooms and are shielded from chance interactions in public areas.

 The same aluminum-and-glass curtain wall system used to clad the judges’ library also creates monumental windows in public spaces and waiting areas, providing natural light and views out onto the city.
-On the exterior, the structural volumes are unified by a+ sandstone and brick cladding system.
+On the exterior, the structural volumes are unified by a sandstone and brick cladding system.
 The horizontal detailing of the brick, coupled with the gridded, multi-story glazing that faces the street, reinforces the horizontality of this narrow structure and ensures that this type fits comfortably into the surrounding neighborhood.
-The civic structure does not impose on surrounding context; rather, it becomes an integral part.
+The civic structure does not impose on the surrounding context; rather, it becomes an integral part of it.